-College Green Magazine is comprised of undergraduate and graduate students at Ohio University.
+College Green Magazine is comprised of undergraduate and graduate students at Ohio University as well as a few local contributors.
 While most members are journalism students, we strive to recruit from a variety of majors and backgrounds.
 If you would like to get involved in any way, please feel free to contact members of the Executive Board.

 Alexa, strategic communications major, spanish minor, and environmental certificate candidate, hopes to one day become a tree.
 Her best friends are plants and the occasional human that can keep it chill.
 You will always find her with music in her ears and in her head, whistling or even grooving to an unheard tune.
 When there’s time to breath, she enjoys floating in water, looking at the sky, and cooking delicious, flavorful food.
 Extracurricular activities include sleeping and wandering.
 Once free from the grasp of higher education, she hopes to disappear into the wilderness of Oregon with a dog or four, build a treehouse and fill her lungs with the cool, mountain air.
 From her treehouse, she will spread the love of nature that is environmentalism.
 One day, Alexa hopes to change the world.

 Alexandria is from Pittsburgh, Pennsylvania and is a third-year photojournalism major at Ohio University.
 She is also pursuing an environmental studies certificate as a result of her passion for environmentalism and sustainability.
 She recently returned from studying in South Africa for six months and will be forever grateful for her experience there.
 She loves to immerse herself in the local culture of Athens as well as other organizations on campus.
 Alexandria is currently a multimedia intern for the OU Office of Global Opportunities.
 And one day, Alexandria hopes to change the world. (firstname.lastname@example.org)

 Kelly Fisher, staff writer